"So many Suns, so many Earths"

 Meanwhile, Spitzer Telescope data showed that the light coming from the planet HD 189733 b has the characteristics of being reflected by water vapor molecules.
 And in December 2008 methane was detected in that world, an organic compound.
 In November 2009 a similar discovery was announced for HD 209458 b.

-Thus today Homo sapiens have on record much more planets outside the Solar System than within it, being discovered at the fantastic pace of dozens every year.
-With newer equipment like the Kepler Space Telescope launched in March 2009, it is expected finding planets, one after another, more and more like the Earth.
+Thus today Homo sapiens have on record much more planets outside the Solar System than within it, being discovered at the fantastic pace of hundreds every year.
+With newer equipment like the Kepler Space Telescope launched in March 2009, the Transiting Exoplanet Survey Satellite, lanched in April 2018, and others, it is expected to find planets, one after another, more and more like the Earth.

 Copyright © 2010-2013.
 Reproduction prohibited.
 All rights reserved.